-The owners and designers for the building recognize the desire of the local community and workforce for a more sustainable lifestyle and work environment.
 The building shall be designed to integrate and optimize on a life cycle basis all major high performance attributes, including energy conservation, environment, safety, building security, structural and material durability, accessibility, cost-benefit, productivity, sustainability, functionality and operational considerations.
-Information technology maintenance and upgrade, with minimal interference with daily routines shall be considered.

 Sustainability and energy efficiency are key goals of the project.
-As such, the building enclosure and facade system is likely to play a major role.
-This is a team and integration goal which includes a structural support component of designing and detailing appropriate gravity and lateral support components and details for the enclosure.
+As such, the building enclosure and greenhouse system are likely to play a major role.
+This is a team and integration goal which includes a structural support component of designing and detailing appropriate gravity and lateral support components and details for the greenhouse enclosure.
 All aspects of the enclosure or facade system should be considered from a design and integration perspective, including daylighting analysis and controls, energy considerations and aesthetics.
 A representative example is acceptable for the submission.
-It is not necessary to demonstrate all the different facade conditions that may be necessary for a building of this type.

 The existing building systems design is to be considered as known information for the competition project.
 Students should not submit a design that is the same as, or a minor variation of, the existing system without the inclusion of substantial analyses of other possible solutions and written justifications for keeping the original solution.

 Electrical design shall be developed to a level of detail similar to the other building systems.
 Electrical design shall be developed enough to show basic building power distribution, lighting design, fire alarm system infrastructure, and data/security infrastructure.
-Drawings could include but, would not be limited to, power and special systems infrastructure diagrams, and power, lighting, and special system plans.
-Electrical power systems and associated infrastructure shall be sized to support the expected tenant and operational needs in the building.
+Drawings could include, but would not be limited to power, lighting, specialty systems, technology, security, and power/special systems infrastructure diagrams.
+Electrical power systems and associated infrastructure shall be sized to support the expected tenant and operational needs of the building.
 Innovation and sustainability shall be taken into account in the electrical design.
-Life-cycle cost and other pertinent justification must be given for innovative and sustainable design features included in the electrical system.
+An economically viable life-cycle cost and other pertinent justification must be given for innovative and sustainable design features included in the electrical system.
 Like the mechanical system, the electrical system should reflect the different design requirements that would be indicative of the many different occupancy types of the vertical farm.
 Any design aspects incorporated into the electrical system should be easily adaptable to other locations outside of the Milwaukee location; minimal changes should have to be made to the electrical system if the owner decided to replicate this building in a different geographical location.

-A high-rise building requires great attention to the details of construction.
-Teams must consider and discuss a strategy to address the safety, constructability concerns, site management, and jurisdictional requirements that are specific to vertical construction in this location.
+Teams must consider and discuss a strategy to address the safety, constructability concerns, site management, and jurisdictional requirements that are specific to construction in this location.
 Project delivery methods, site logistics planning, project phasing, scheduling, and sequencing are all critical components of this project.
-Submittals shall demonstrate the life-cycle cost justifications especially as they relate to cost impacts in selecting systems, materials, etc. Note that there is no available space immediately adjacent to the building site for staging.
-All site logistics issues must be accommodated remotely off site or directly on the building property shown on the provided site plan.
+Submittals shall demonstrate the life-cycle cost justifications especially as they relate to cost impacts in selecting systems, materials, etc.

 Each team is asked to identify key constructability challenges and address how the team would address these challenges in their submittals.
 Teams shall provide a budget for the owner for the design and construction of the project focusing on both the short term and lifetime cost-benefits of the design solution.

-For the purpose of the competition, design teams will be preparing written reports and presenting to a team of professionals who represent the developer who owns the building.
-These professionals may include representatives from the developer's team, an architect, and engineers.
-The building tenants may include legal and financial firms as well as high tech companies.
+For the purpose of the competition, design teams will be preparing written reports and presenting to a team of professionals who represent the building owner and design team.
+These professionals may include representatives from the Growing Power Foundation and the schematic design team in addition to architects, engineers and other individuals who work in the architectural engineering field.

 Space programming for the new building is shown on the schematic plans that will be provided to registered teams.
 The supplied plans, models and program information may be modified based on the concepts of the design submittal.
 The intent of the architectural programming as shown in the schematic drawings shall not be modified by eliminating spaces.
 The exact final dimensions of the building shall be determined by the project team.
 Actual zoning requirements for the site must be followed.

-Teams will be forwarded schematic electronic drawings including site information, an architectural building model and the geotechnical report upon registration.
+Teams will be forwarded schematic electronic drawings including site information, and a geotechnical report upon registration.
 Additional information may be provided to all registered teams during the project.